hemantkiri/Covid19/README.md

 * How quickly Covid-19 will hit to all countries in the world?
 * How many people got affected and died from Santa Clara County?

-## Description of the data exploration phase of the project – As I explored the data from the website, I found a total of six .csv files.
+## Description of the data exploration phase of the project:

+As I explored the data from the website, I found a total of six .csv files.
  * country_wise_latest.csv
  * covid_19_clean_complete.csv
  * day_wise.csv
  * full_grouped.csv
  * usa_county_wise.csv
  * worldmeter_data.csv

 ----------------------------------------------------------------------------------------------------------------
 ## GitHub Repository: